gama-platform/.github/profile/README.md

 ## How to contribute to GAMA
 #### **Did you write a patch that fixes a bug or adds a new feature?**
-- Open a new GitHub pull request with the patch if you think your addition is worth being included in the relevant repository: for the [maintainance of 1.9.x](https://github.com/gama-platform/gama/pulls) or for [adding new features](https://github.com/gama-platform/gama2/pulls).
+- Open a new GitHub pull request with the patch if you think your addition is worth being included in the relevant repository: for the [maintainance of 1.9.x](https://github.com/gama-platform/gama/pulls) or for [adding new features](https://github.com/gama-platform/new.gama/pulls).
 If this contribution concerns the documentation, the GAMA Server clients, or experimental features, head to their respective repositories.
 - Ensure the PR description clearly describes the problem and solution or the new addition.
 Include the relevant issue number if applicable.

 #### **Do you intend to add a new feature or change an existing one in the platform?**
-* Suggest your change in the [gama-dev mailing list](https://groups.google.com/forum/#!forum/gama-dev) or in the [discussion section of GAMA 2](https://github.com/gama-platform/gama2/discussions).
+* Suggest your change in the [gama-dev mailing list](https://groups.google.com/forum/#!forum/gama-dev) or in the [discussion section of GAMA](https://github.com/gama-platform/new.gama/discussions).
 * Do not open an issue until you have collected positive feedback about the change.
 GitHub issues are primarily intended for support.

 ## Support

 #### **Do you think you found a bug in GAMA ?**

-* **Ensure the bug was not already reported** by searching on GitHub in [GAMA 1.x issues](https://github.com/gama-platform/gama/issues) or [GAMA 2.x issues](https://github.com/gama-platform/gama2/issues).
+* **Ensure the bug was not already reported** by searching on GitHub in [GAMA 1.x issues](https://github.com/gama-platform/gama/issues) or [GAMA issues](https://github.com/gama-platform/new.gama/issues).
 * If you're unable to find an open issue addressing the problem, open a new one in the corresponding repository.
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or a **test case** demonstrating the expected behavior that is not occurring.
 Templates are provided to help you contribute.

 #### **Do you have questions about your models?**